 During some epidemic periods, prevalence reached 50% in several villages in the Democratic Republic of Congo, Angola, and South Sudan.
 African trypanosomiasis was considered the first or second greatest cause of mortality in those communities, even ahead of HIV infection and AIDS.
 By 2005, surveillance had been reinforced, and the number of new cases reported throughout the continent had been substantially reduced; between 1998 and 2004, the figures for both forms of African trypanosomiasis together fell from 37,991 to 17,616.

-In 2009, the World Health Organization (WHO) indicated that the number of new African trypanosomiasis cases reported dropped below 10,000 (9,878) for the first time in 50 years, and the estimated number of actual cases was 30,000.
-This plummeting trend continued, and, in 2014, only 3,796 cases were reported, with less than 15,000 estimated actual cases.
+In 2009 the World Health Organization (WHO) indicated that the number of new African trypanosomiasis cases dropped below 10 000 for the first time in 50 years, and in 2019 there were with 992 and 663 cases reported in 2019 and 2020 cases recorded respectively.[9]

 Exposure can occur at any age.
 Congenital African trypanosomiasis occurs in children, causing psychomotor retardation and seizure disorders.
 African trypanosomiasis has no sexual or racial predilection.